Data from Honaunau and Honokohau Bays

 Figure 5.
 Human zone use in Honokohau Bay, comparing snapshots when spinner dolphins were present versus absent in the bay for a) swimmers and, b) all vessels comparing the three zones (D-F) encompassing the spinner dolphin core resting area with the remaining inshore zones (C,G,H).
 Zone E was that boat channel.

 Figure 6.
-Distribution of people relative to the dolphins during 5-min activity scans in a) Honaunau Bay (n=21) and b) Honokohau Bay (n=81), as compared to c) Kealakekua Bay (n=171).
+Distribution of people relative to the dolphins during 5-min activity scans in a) Honaunau Bay (n=21) and b) Honokohau Bay (n=81), compared to c) Kealakekua Bay (n=171).

 Human Distribution Relative to the Dolphins